zerok/zerokspot.com/content/weblog/2020/regional-online-shopping.md

 Right when the whole mess started and all stores that weren’t selling food and medicine had to close down their points of sale, one large local store (Kastner & Öhler) was complaining that they were losing [5M EUR per week](https://www.kleinezeitung.at/wirtschaft/5790565/Dramatischer-Appell_KastnerOehlerChef_Wir-liegen-auf-der) (!), that they weren’t selling anything while having to pay wages for around 1,900 employees, and that [people should start ordering from local companies](https://www.derstandard.at/story/2000116154680/kastneroehler-chef-oesterreichische-handel-steht-kurz-vor-dem-kollaps) instead of going with Amazon.

 Their main store brands, [Kastner & Öhler](https://www.kastner-oehler.at/) and [giga sport](https://www.gigasport.at/), *have* online shops, so they should have warehouses.
+We didn't make any orders there but heard through the rumor mill that their customers also had to fight with some delivery delays after the company basically had to go online-first all of a sudden.
 I know that everyone is employed with a specific role description but why didn’t they ask their employees from the stores to help out at the warehouses or do at least the local deliveries from the stores themselves without allowing customers to enter them?
 This is not meant to criticise the management there but I’m just curious if this was even considered and if and why it was rejected.

 One local mall a couple of kilometres south of our apartment did something quite innovative in this regard: While they were closed, you could still order from most of their stores and the security company would handle the delivery as they themselves had not all that much to do compared safe-keeping every single shop.
 I really don’t understand why they seem to have been the only once with this idea…